Soprano & Stage Presence Workshop

 Joanna Ruszala is a Polish soprano.
-Her artistic career as an opera singer resulted in winning international competitions and performed roles including Violetta, Mimi, Marguerite, Liu, Micaela, Aida and Tosca.
+Her artistic career as an opera singer resulted in winning international competitions and performing soprano roles such as Violetta, Mimi, Marguerite, Liu, Micaela, and Aida.

-Joanna has performed numerous oratorios and masses such as Mozart’s C Major and C Minor Masses, Mendelsohn’s Elijah and Lobgesang, Villa-Lobos’ Bachianas Brasileiras, as well as Respighi’s Il Tramonto with the world renown Silesian String Quartet.
-She is passionate about her native Polish music, specializing in the works of Chopin, Paderewski, and Szymanowski.
-She has toured Lithuania, Ukraine, Italy and the Czech Republic in ‘goodwill tours’ dedicated to sharing the works of Polish Composers.
+Enjoying diversity in music, she performed numerous oratorios and masses such as Mozart’s C Major and C Minor Mass, Mendelsohn’s Elijah and Lobgesang, Villa-Lobos’ Bachianas Brasileiras as well as Respighi’s Il Tramonto with the world renown Silesian String Quartet.
+She is passionate about her native Polish music.
+She is specializing in the works of Chopin, Paderewski, and Szymanowski, and toured Lithuania, Ukraine, Italy and the Czech Republic in ‘good will tours’ dedicated to sharing the works of Polish Composers.
 Recently she is in the process of completing the project “The Polish Art Song Anthology for American Singers” with her husband, Piotr Wisniewski, Head of Music Staff, pianist, conductor, and chorus master at Lyric Opera of Kansas City.

-She is the winner of the 8th International Ada Sari Competition of Vocal Art in Nowy Sacz Poland, where she won “Outstanding Soprano”; the Duszniki Zdrój Music Competition (Poland); the Katowice Vocal Competition (Poland) where she received a special prize from the Artistic Director of the Silesian Philharmonic; the Bain’s Scholarship for Outstanding Opera Singers from Indiana University; and the Kosciuszko Foundation’s Scholarship in New York.
+She is the winner of the 8th International Ada Sari Competition of Vocal Art in Nowy Sacz Poland, where she won a special prize for “Outstanding Soprano”, The Duszniki Zdrój Music Competition (Poland) and Katowice Vocal Competition (Poland) where she received a special prize from the Artistic Director of the Silesian Philharmonic, the Bain’s Scholarship for Outstanding Opera Singers from Indiana University, and the Kosciuszko Foundation’s Scholarship in New York.

-Her musical education began in her native Poland where she received a Master of Music degree from Karol Szymanowski Academy of Music in Katowice, whereupon her graduation, Joanna became a professor of voice and served for five years.
-Following her passion for performance, she continued her musical education at IU Jacobs School of Music where she received a Performer Diploma in Voice along with a Performer’s Certificate in recognition of Outstanding Musical Performance in Voice.
+Her musical education began in her native Poland where she received a Master of Music degree from Silesian University Karol Szymanowski School of Music in Katowice, where upon her graduation, she became a professor of voice and served for five years.
+Following her passion for performance, she continued her musical education at IU Jacobs School of Music where she received a Performer Diploma in Voice accompanied by a Performer’s Certificate in recognition of outstanding musical performance in Voice.

-Throughout her education, she mastered her skills with Helena Lazarska (Vienna), Christian Elsner (Dresden), Kaludi Kaludov (Varna), Virginia Zeani (USA), Teresa Kubiak (USA), and Carol Vaness (USA).
+Throughout her education she mastered her vocal skills with Helena Lazarska (Vienna), Chrstian Elsner (Dresden), Kaludi Kaludov (Varna), Katia Ricciarelli (Italy), Virginia Zeani (USA), Teresa Kubiak (USA) and Carol Vaness (USA).